 Discover the TutorOcean marketplace with affordable, vetted tutors that suits all budgets.

-Chemistry is a field of science concerned with chemical elements and compounds and how they interact.
 Learning chemistry at the kindergarten level, children learn about fundamental principles, formations of different things, and basic formulas to broaden their minds about how nature works around us.
 Moreover, they will learn about basic safety equipment and procedures while working with chemical instruments and learn emergency laboratory protocols in case of accidents while under professional adult supervision.

-Students explore the structure of the atom in a deeper level and play a game to better comprehend the link between protons, neutrons, electrons, and energy levels in atoms, as well as their periodic table positions.
-After learning basic concepts, students move on to density, change of state, the periodic table and bonding, water molecules and dissolve and chemical change.
+In middle school, students will explore the structure of the atom on a deeper level and work on assignments to better comprehend the link between protons, neutrons, electrons, and energy levels in atoms, as well as their periodic table positions.
+After learning basic concepts, students often move on to density, change of state, the periodic table and bonding, water molecules and dissolve and chemical change.
 Covalent and ionic bonding should also be discussed at some point.

-In beginning classes, students learn introductory chemistry, where they learn how to operate in a lab, including how to perform experiments, take measurements, record data, and write lab reports.
+In beginning classes, students learn introductory chemistry, where they learn how to operate in a lab, including performing experiments, taking measurements, recording data, and writing lab reports.
 Students then have to learn advanced courses like organic and inorganic chemistry, bio, and physical chemistry.
-At this level, the tutor focuses more on practical work like performing different experiments, learning chemical reactions and their outcomes, instead of theory work.
+The tutor will focus more on practical work like performing different experiments, learning chemical reactions and their outcomes at this level instead of theory work.

 Students study the advanced courses of chemistry and focus more on practical work at the university level.
 They have to attend different kinds of labs to explore what they have learned in theory.
-Different topics are covered in the university, including atomic structure, electrochemistry, units, and measurement, thermochemistry, chemical bonding, equations and stoichiometry, solutions, and mixtures.
-Reports and research papers are also expected to be written by students on different topics and every class group has to work on a project at the end of the degree.
+Different topics are covered in university, including atomic structure, electrochemistry, units, measurement, thermochemistry, chemical bonding, equations and stoichiometry, solutions, and mixtures.
+Reports and research papers are expected to be written by students on different topics.
+Every chemistry student will work on a final thesis project at the end of their graduate degree.

 Book a private tutor online or in-person on the fastest growing learning marketplace.